noobshack/awesome-obs-live-editing/README.md

 *Inspired by the [awesome](https://github.com/sindresorhus/awesome) list project, focused on pushing live editing to the next level.

+You can download [OBS Studio](https://obsproject.com/download) for Windows, Linux or Mac.

+The software is open source and the codebase is available on GitHub in the repository [obs-studio](https://github.com/obsproject/obs-studio).

 #### Meta stuff about this awesome list:

 If you'd like to add a submission to `awesome-obs-live-editing`, please review the [contribution guidelines](CONTRIBUTING.md), make your change to the `README.md` file and [open a pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)!